PaeserBastelstube/AhoyDTU4RPi/doc/Installation_Instruction_AhoyDTU.md

 ```

 ---
-# NGINX WebServer configuration instructions
+## NGINX WebServer configuration instructions
-To configure NGINX and PHP FastCGI Process Manager, we need two sym-links from you installed AhoyDTU directory into NGINX and PHP system configuration.
+To configure NGINX and PHP FastCGI Process Manager, we need two sym-links from your
+installed AhoyDTU directory into NGINX and PHP system configuration.
 But first, you have to remove the NGINX standard configuration!
 ```code
 cd /home/AhoyDTU
 sudo rm /etc/nginx/sites-enabled/default